r-lyeh-archived/vision/README.md

 # vision
-a few assorted premises and thoughts
+own vision of my ideal company, if i just had the money. a few assorted premises and thoughts while coding for other (big) companies.

 # player dogmas
 - candy the eye